chromium/chromium/tools/metrics/histograms/README.md

 If you must use the histogram name in multiple places, use a compile-time constant of appropriate scope that can be referenced everywhere.
-Using inline strings in multiple places can lead to errors if you ever need to revise the name and you update one one location and forget another.
+Using inline strings in multiple places can lead to errors if you ever need to revise the name and you update one location and forget another.

 ### Efficiency